Histiophryne psychedelica (*)

 The psychedelic frogfish is relatively defenseless, but by hiding in these tight passages it is highly unlikely that any fish capable of swallowing it will be able to reach it.
 The combination of camouflage and the tight cavities in which it might hide makes it virtually impossible to find a psychedelic frogfish without overturning rocks and coral.[1]
 According to Andy Shorten, co-owner of the Maluku Divers diving facility where the fish was discovered, "Seeking out these fish is probably going to be like the Holy Grail of divers for a while."[4]

-It is not known what the purpose is of the frilled cheeks and chin, although Pietsch, Arnold, & Hall hypothesize that these serve the same function as whiskers on a cat, which is to detect movement of potential predators.
-It is also hypothesized that the ball-like shape which the psychedelic frogfish takes on when swimming in the open may be a form of camouflage.
+It is not known what the purpose is of the frilled cheeks and chin, although Pietsch, Arnold, and Hall hypothesize that these serve the same function as whiskers on a cat, which is to detect the movement of potential predators.
+It is also hypothesized that the ball-like shape that the psychedelic frogfish takes on when swimming in the open may be a form of camouflage.
 When assuming this shape, the fish looks much less like a fish and more like a piece of debris bouncing along the reef.[1]

 A mother psychedelic frogfish with her tail wrapped protectively around her egg mass.